overlay-market/v1-core/README.md

 }
 ```

 For each market contract, there is an associated feed contract that delivers the data from the data stream.
-The market contract stores a pointer to the `feed` contract that it retrieves new data from, and the market uses its `update()` function to retrieve the most recent price and liquidity data from the feed.
+The market contract stores a pointer to the `feed` contract that it retrieves new data from, and the market uses its `update()` function to retrieve the most recent price and liquidity data from the feed through a call to `IOverlayV1Feed(feed).latest()`.
 This call occurs every time a user interacts with the market.

 All markets are implemented by the contract `OverlayV1Market.sol`, regardless of the underlying feed type.

 ### Feeds Module

-The feed contract formats data from the oracle in a format consumable by any market contract.
+The feed contract ingests the data stream directly from the oracle provider and formats the data in a format consumable by any market contract.
 The feed contract is limited to a single core external view function

 - `latest()`